Low Testosterone Specialist in Tallahassee

 Low sex drive and weight gain are the 2 most common symptoms.
 Testosterone is one of the hormones the prominent in sexual development and drive.
 Without it, your body has no desire or ability for reproduction.
 On top of that, fat cells metabolize testosterone and having a lack of testosterone can lead to obesity.
 Low testosterone can also lead to many other diseases and complications.

 While there’s no cure for low testosterone, there are many ways for men to control their hormone levels.
 For this reason, many men try testosterone replacement therapy (TRT).
+Testosterone replacement therapy can quickly reverse these signs and symptoms of aging.
+TRT can also increase muscle mass, improve muscle strength, and cause belly fat to be lost.
+It can help lower cholesterol and triglycerides as well as decrease inflammation and improve blood sugar.
 This isn’t an option that suits every man though.
 It is important to meet with Dr. Delay to discuss treatment options for low testosterone and to see if testosterone replacement therapy is right for you.

 If very minor, sometimes changes in lifestyle can help treat low testosterone, such as losing weight and improving your diet.